frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

 <center><img src="\img\design-guide\stage2-shooter\Shooter Assembly.webp" style="width:60%"></center>

-The gamepiece you are designing for is the power cell from 2020 Infinite Recharge, a 7 inch diameter foam ball.
+The gamepiece you are designing for is the power cell from 2020/2021 Infinite Recharge, a 7 inch diameter foam ball.
+Watch the [1690 2020 Robot Reveal](https://www.youtube.com/watch?v=7EPv0gfnSEw) and [2021 Chezy Champs Finals 2](https://www.youtube.com/watch?v=kBWlbf5j5SI) for an understanding of the game tasks.
 Refer to the [game manual](https://firstfrc.blob.core.windows.net/frc2020/Manual/2020FRCGameSeasonManual.pdf) and [field layout drawings](https://firstfrc.blob.core.windows.net/frc2020/PlayingField/LayoutandMarkingDiagram.pdf) for field elements and [the AndyMark website](https://www.andymark.com/products/7-in-diameter-foam-ball) for power cell specifications.
 Let's say you've decided to shoot from just behind the white "initiation line," aiming into the smaller back goal.

 ### Concepts

+**General Design & Robustness**

+How do you make a shooter robust?
+Are there ways to save money while keeping it robust?
+Are there any general design principles that are popular for shooters?

+Shooter robustness goes a long way to making your shooter more efficent.
+A robust shooter is quiet, easier to control, and more consistent.
+As a result, robustness is a must.
+The idea is that it should so stiff to the point where it doesn’t wobble or move at all.

+A common way of doing this is two sets of ¼ aluminum plates that are parallel to each other.
+This is one of the most robust ways, but it also tends to be extremely expensive.
+Other options include using a box tube support for the shooter, while using ¼ polycarbonoate machined plates to hold the bearings.
+As a note, if you use ¼ polycarbonate, you may need additional large diameter standoffs to keep it stiff.

+Explain what makes the design simple and robust, and how to maintain rigidity in a structure like this.

-**Shooter Wheels**
+**Shooter Wheels** DONE

 The choice of wheel for launching the gamepiece is important, and usually prototyped to see the interaction between the wheels and gamepiece.
 The aspects to pay the most attention to is the hardness of the wheel surface and the grip between the wheel and gamepiece.
 The hardness can be a part of the grip, such as in the hardness rating of silicone, but can also be a factor in compression.
 Generally, since shooter wheels will be spun pretty fast for most games, you want to use wheels that can't be compressed, because they will expand depending on the angular speed and make shots inconsistent.

 The material of the wheel you choose should depend on prototyping, and should maximize grip without attaching to the gamepiece.
-[Stealth wheels](https://www.andymark.com/products/stealth-wheels-options), fairlane wheels (colloqiual term in FRC for wheels made of solid rubber with a small core for the axle) ([WCP Solid Roller Wheels](https://wcproducts.com/products/solid-roller-wheels)), and Colson wheels are chosen commonly, and used for this shooter, because of their lack of compression and soft grippy silicone surface.
-These are both good options for shooter wheels to prototype in a build season.
+[Stealth wheels](https://www.andymark.com/products/stealth-wheels-options), fairlane wheels (colloqiual term in FRC for wheels made of solid rubber with a small core for the axle) ([WCP Solid Roller Wheels](https://wcproducts.com/products/solid-roller-wheels)), and Colson wheels are chosen commonly because of their lack of compression and soft grippy silicone surface.
+These are all good options for shooter wheels to prototype in a build season.
+For this design, Stealth wheels have been chosen because of their general popularity and accessibility among other choices for shooter wheels.

 <br>